PierreMarchand20/sphinx_cpp_quickstart/docs/source/stl/memory.rst

      - Cannot be re-assigned

-.. _sec_smart_pointer:

 Smart pointers
 ~~~~~~~~~~~~~~

 Common issues with pointers appear when a pointer "owns" the variable it points to, in other words, when it manages the lifetime of the underlying variable.
-With "raw" pointers as in the :ref:`previous <sec_pointers>` section, you need to allocate manually, give its address to the pointer, and free the memory manually before the end of the program.
+With "raw" pointers as in the :ref:`previous <stl/memory:pointers>` section, you need to allocate manually, give its address to the pointer, and free the memory manually before the end of the program.
 Typical errors are

 - forgetting to free the memory, *memory leaks*,
 - freeing the memory too early, so that the pointer points to nothing, *dangling pointers*.

-To avoid these issues, the idea is to use :ref:`RAII <sec_scope>`.
+To avoid these issues, the idea is to use :ref:`RAII <first_cpp_program/basic_syntax:scope and raii>`.
 We tie the lifetime of the underlying variable to the lifetime of a type representing a pointer which owns its data.
 The latter is implemented in the C++ standard library as ``std::unique_ptr``.

 To create a ``std::unique_ptr<T>`` to an object of type ``T``, one has to use ``make_unique<T>`` whose input parameters are the ones used to construct directly an object ``T``.